SonaraSelect/Obsidian/audreyland/Stories/Jazz Don't Stop/Stories/jazz scene mk4 angledevil.md

 I frowned.

 "I spend so much time trying to make you better, and then it works, and then you just run off.
 You can be almost pathetic sometimes, I hope you know that Simon."
 Miles said, staring through me.
 "It's infuriating, all these exercises just seem to work for you.
 Do you know how much harder most people have to work to get to where you're at?
 And you just try to toss that away.
-If I were you, a version of you that plays slow- *actually playing jazz*, I'd be playing out in from of everyone every night, probably making some good money off of it too."
+If I were you, a version of you that plays slow- *actually playing jazz*, I'd be playing out in front of everyone every night, probably making some good money off of it too."

 Miles looked at the ground, then shifted his eyes back at me.

-"But you," he paused "...you, being so promising... you just take it all and betray the medium entirely.
+"But you," he paused, "...you, being so promising... you just take it all and betray the medium entirely.
 You just start playing notes too quickly.
 Off tempo, too.
 All these exercises and you apply none of it."

 "Maybe you're right."
 I said, taking a deep breath.
 "But honestly I don't think I can listen to you any longer.
 Sure you helped show me how to practice, and you stuck with me as I plateaued and as I got better."
 I picked up my case and got on my feet.
-"But why do you have to hate playing fast so much.
+"But why do you have to hate playing fast so much?
 It gets stuck in my head even- It's not my fault you can't play faster!"

 Miles' face went sour.
 "Oh you think I can't play fast?
 Get inside.
 Right now.
 We're playing Giant Steps.
 Let's see who's fault it is when you mess up."